hackersupreme/mouse-parallax-example-documentation/README.md

 The spring-based animation library [React Spring](https://www.react-spring.io/) can be used to create a variety of interesting and unique user experiences.

 On their site they have a list of some use cases for the library.
-One I really like and see a bit on creative sites like those belonging to marketing agencies is the mouse parallax.
+One I really like and see a bit on creative sites is the mouse parallax.

 The mouse parallax is an effect where different elements on the page respond with different degrees of movement to the mouse moving across the window.
 This effect can turn a static illustration into a more lively and stimulating experience.